bmschmidt/medicalHeritageVM/README.md

 **Utilities** folder (inside **Applications**), or, to simplify things, you can just search for it using your Mac's Spotlight search tool.

-In the image you see here, your terminal is showing you a **command prompt**, meaning it's waiting for you to give it instructions.
-You can tell it's a command prompt because of the dollar sign (**$**) after the username.
+In the image you see here, your terminal is waiting for you to give it instructions.
+You can tell it's waiting for you to tell it what to do because of the dollar sign (**$**) after the username.

+On PCs, the terminal is called the **command prompt**.
+For most versions of Windows, you can access the command prompt by clicking on the **Start** menu and entering **command* in the **Search** box.
+[Here's how to get to the command prompt in Windows 10.](http://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/)

 ![](docs/ssimage4.png)
 <span id="Step3" class="anchor"></span>